About the course

 Proven and potential academic excellence

-A previous master's degree is a requirement.
+A previous relevant master's or honours degree with sufficient methods training is a requirement.

 No Graduate Record Examination (GRE) or GMAT scores are sought.